When an interesting event occurs in your Windows 8 C# or Windows Phone 7 application,

 -

-Add code to the Unhandled Exception Filter to log app crashes.
+Note: Windows Phone 7 only Add code to the Unhandled Exception Filter to log app crashes.

 private void Application_UnhandledException(object sender, ApplicationUnhandledExceptionEventArgs e)